thsze/fyp_app/README.md

 ## A Flutter application for HKUST CSB2 FYP Project "Gesture to Speech Glove" 2022-2023 (SZE, Tak Ho, LEE, Wing Piu, KWONG, Chun Yiu)

-The application is written in Flutter and is designed to be paired with the "Gesture to Speech Glove" via Bluetooth.
+The application is developed with Flutter and is designed to be paired with the "Gesture to Speech Glove" via Bluetooth.

 It includes the following features: